-A Texas Rising Star program that experiences any one of these changes (expansion, splits, facility type, changes ownership, or moves to a new location within the same city, ZIP code, or county in which the program is currently operating) will retain its star level during the move or change.
+A Texas Rising Star-certified program that experiences any one of these changes (expansion, splits, facility type, changes ownership, or moves to a new location within the same city, ZIP code, or county in which the program is currently operating) must have a full (permanent) permit with CCR but does not need to have 12 months of history in this situation and will retain its star level during the move or change.
 The program will undergo a Texas Rising Star reassessment per the Facility Change Rubric within the initial three-month period from the date the new CCR permit associated with the move or change is issued.

 The program's new Texas Rising Star star level will be based on the results of the reassessment.
-The program must have a full (permanent) permit with CCR but does not need to have 12 months of history in this situation.
 The CCR history that is available under the permit before the change will be used when completing the Texas Rising Star Screening Form for these assessments.